esper-io/console_docs/docs/devices-groups/group-apps.md

 Note: You can also view the managed configurations by clicking the information icon.
 On the slide-out, click on the view configuration link.

-Step 5: Once you’ve selected an app, its details will appear in the App Details Preview section, including the app’s version, package name, and app type—that is, whether it’s an enterprise app or a Google app.
+Step 5: Once you’ve selected an application, its details will appear in the Application Details Preview section, including the application’s version, package name, and app type—that is, whether it’s an enterprise application or a Google App.